bootlin/custom_tests_tool/README.md

 Be careful when you upload multiple time the same file name, since the storage is made on a per-user basis: you risk to override your own previous file.
 To prevent this, just name your file differently.

+#### Customizing tests

+`./ctt.py -b armada-370-db -t sata.sh --send`

+Will send only the sata test on the Armada 370 DB.
+`-t` or `--tests` is a list, so you can give as much tests as you want.
+The tests need to be filenames that are available in the `./tests/` folder of the test repository.

+The `-m` or `--tests-multinode` option is also available and does the same thing with the multinode job template.

+Using any of these options will override the two tests lists in the `board.py` file, so that you have the tests you gave manually that will be made into jobs.

 ## Adding a new board